spgitmonish/SemanticSegmentation/README.md

 As one can see above the model does pretty well in classifying road pixels vs non-road pixels.
 There are still some cases when the lighting conditions is different, the semantic segmentation is not great.
 The model can definitely be made robust by adding more augmentation techniques and having a bigger dataset with varying lighting conditions and situations.

 #### Experimental Analysis
-Although the original goal of this project was to test the model on the Kitti Road dataset, I decided to go a step further and explore two other datasets
+Although the original goal of this project was to test the model on the Kitti Road dataset, I decided to go a step further and explore two other datasets.

 ##### 1. Kitti Semantic
 I found this [dataset](http://adas.cvc.uab.es/s2uad/) while I was reading about semantic segmentation.
-This dataset is hosted by the researchers of the [WAV Paper](http://adas.cvc.uab.es/s2uad/wp-content/uploads/2014/06/PID3467657.pdf) The dataset is smaller in size when compared to the Kitti Road dataset.
+This dataset is hosted by the researchers of the [WAV Paper](http://adas.cvc.uab.es/s2uad/wp-content/uploads/2014/06/PID3467657.pdf).
+The dataset is smaller in size when compared to the Kitti Road dataset(143 total samples).

 The original dataset only had training and validation images.
 But to better test my model, I created a [custom dataset](https://drive.google.com/open?id=0B8AaPRcssKT6MnNGNlg1TW1nQjA) based on the original dataset.
 The custom dataset divides the original set into training and testing subsets.
 With my code taking care of the splits into training and validation during model training.